コンテンツにスキップ

 2013.8.15/Maureen

-On this day, the anniversary of the end of the war, I had the opportunity to see a general production of ``iSAMU'' at the KAAT Kanagawa Arts Theater.
+On this day, the anniversary of the end of the war, I had the opportunity to watch the dress rehearsal of "iSAMU" at KAAT Kanagawa Arts Theatre.

-Isamu Noguchi, an American national, is more Japanese than Japanese, and loves Japanese beauty to the point where he is sometimes too particular about it.
+Isamu Noguchi, an American with American nationality, is more Japanese than the Japanese themselves, and loves Japanese beauty to the point of sometimes becoming overly obsessed with it.

-However, he was refused permission to create a monument for Hiroshima Peace Memorial Park because he was an American.
+However, he was denied the opportunity to create a monument at the Hiroshima Peace Memorial Park because he was "American."

-From that casual conversation, I could feel some of the conflicts in Isamu Noguchi's life, and the whole play was very easy to watch.
+This casual conversation gave us a sense of some of the conflicts in Isamu Noguchi's life, making the entire play very easy to watch.

-My favorite scene is when a modern-day man and woman look at Isamu's work while eating sandwiches and talk freely about what this work is all about.
+My favorite scene is when a modern-day man and woman are eating sandwiches, looking at Isamu's work, and talking freely about what exactly this work is.

-No matter how silly their ideas are, they are all correct, and above all, the two of them seem to be having a lot of fun talking about them.
+No matter how silly their ideas are, they are all correct, and best of all, the two of them look like they are having a lot of fun talking about them.

-I wondered if the creator, Isamu, was watching this from heaven with a grin on his face.
+I couldn't help but think that Isamu, the creator, was probably watching this scene with a grin from heaven.

-Yosuke Kubozuka, who plays Isamu, has a slender foreigner style that matches the stoic and naive atmosphere of an artist, which is wonderful.
+Yosuke Kubozuka, who plays Isamu, is wonderful in the way he matches his slender foreign style with the stoic and naive aura of an artist.

-Rosanjin, played by Hiroshi Omori, is the only character in the play who seems to loosen up the atmosphere, and when he appears, the audience is relieved.
+Rosanjin, played by Omori Hiroshi, is the only character in the play who really lightens the mood, and the audience feels relieved when he appears.

-I felt frustrated with the woman played by Sei Kojima.
+I felt the same frustration as the woman played by Kojima Seiya.

-The interaction with the foreign lover is exquisite and very interesting.
+The interactions between her and her foreign lover are exquisite and very funny.

-However, in all three stories there is a misunderstanding between the two.
+In all three stories there is a misunderstanding between the characters.

-I realized that what I'm looking for may be the thing that I'm the least able to give to others.
+I realized that what I want might actually be the thing I am least able to give to others.

-At the end, each actor releases warm colored lights into the sky, similar to Isamu's work ``Akari.''
+At the end, each actor releases warm-colored lights into the sky, reminiscent of Isamu's work "Akari."

-It seemed to me like a moment where life and death were connected, but I wonder what it was like...
+To me it looked like a moment when life and death were connected, but I wonder...

-The entire stage was beautifully crafted and I was able to enjoy a wonderful artistic space.
+The entire stage was beautifully and creatively produced, allowing us to enjoy a wonderful artistic space.

 7430_1